Electrolytes are minerals in your blood and other body fluids that carry an electric charge.

 Electrolytes - urine test

 The electrolytes - urine test measures specific chemicals called electrolytes in urine.
-It usually measures the levels of calcium, chloride, potassi...Read Article Now Book Mark Article
+It most often measures the levels of calcium, chloride, pota...Read Article Now Book Mark Article

 Chernecky CC, Berger BJ.
 Electrolytes panel - blood.
 In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
 St Louis, MO: Elsevier Saunders; 2013:464-467.